indranildeveloper/indranildeveloper-kepler.gl/README.md

 - default: `null`

 One of `"dark"`, `"light"` or `"base"`
-You can pass theme name or object used to customize indranildeveloper-kepler.gl style. indranildeveloper-kepler.gl provide an `'light'` theme besides the default 'dark' theme.
-When pass in a theme object indranildeveloper-kepler.gl will use the value passed as input to override values from [theme](https://github.com/keplergl/indranildeveloper-kepler.gl/blob/master/src/styles/base.js).
+You can pass theme name or object used to customize indranil-kepler.gl style. indranil-kepler.gl provide an `'light'` theme besides the default 'dark' theme.
+When pass in a theme object indranil-kepler.gl will use the value passed as input to override values from [theme](https://github.com/keplergl/indranil-kepler.gl/blob/master/src/styles/base.js).

 Read more about [Custom Theme][custom-theme]